yoctoproject/poky/documentation/profile-manual/usage.rst

 the right kind of trace data, higher-level profiling-type summaries can be derived from it.

-Documentation on using the `'perf script' python binding <https://linux.die.net/man/1/perf-script-python>`__.
+Documentation on using the `'perf script' Python binding <https://linux.die.net/man/1/perf-script-python>`__.

 System-Wide Tracing and Profiling